kayigireerneste/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-command to print the current directory
+command to print the current directory.